libratom/ratom-notebooks/README.md

 **message\_viewer.ipynb**, which examines the contents of a PST file.

 **entities.ipynb**, which identifies all of the entities present in every message body and commits them to a sqlite3 database.
-Note: this is intended to be run on a local or dedicated hosted instance; running this notebook in mybinder may reduce performance.
+Note: this is intended to be run on a local or dedicated hosted instance; running this notebook in mybinder may be slow.

+After clicking on the mybinder link above, you'll see a loading page; loading may take several minutes.
+Once the environment has started, you'll be taken to a directory listing where you can click on the desired .ipynb file to view it in a new tab.
+In the menu within this tab, click on Cell -> Run All to run the entire notebook.
+Individual code cells are labeled with their purpose and intended output.

 ## Using ratom-notebooks (advanced)